PSP-Archive/ARK-4/README.md

   - cIPL will not install if not compatible, so no risk if running it even if you're unsure what specific model you're using - if not compatible, use `Infinity 2` instead.
   - Move or copy `ARK_newIPL` folder to `/PSP/GAME/` and run the program.
   - Press the corresponding button in the installation page to install the cIPL patch.
   - Warning: unlike classic cIPL, the new method can't be easily uninstalled.
+To revert to offical IPL, use ChronoSwitch to reinstall OFW 6.61

 </p>